MarkusVLA/robot-controller/README.md

 ## Overview
 ESP32-S3 based robot controller designed for combat robots in the 150g weight class

 The controller can control 2 DC-motors for vehicle movement and an ESC for the main weapon.
 The board also embeds a 3-axis gyroscope and accelerometer which can be used to improve vehicle handling or detect when the robot is flipped.
-Wireless control is enabled through an integrated 2.4GHz PCB-antenna supporting both WiFi and Bluetooth connectivity.
+Wireless control is enabled through an integrated 2.4GHz PCB-antenna supporting both WiFi and Bluetooth.

 ## Schematic and Layout